Up to 60% off sofas & mattresses — limited‑time deals.

 • Top style: Euro Top

-• Cover material (listed): Polyester blend
+• Cover material (current listings): Polyester blend

-• Weight limit (listed): 680 lbs
+• Weight limit (current listings): 680 lbs

-• Number of layers (listed): 3
+• Number of layers (current listings): 3

-• Warranty (listed): 15-year limited
+• Warranty (current listings): 15-year limited

-• Setup notes (listed): vacuum-packed; allow 48–72 hours to fully inflate
+• Setup notes: vacuum-packed; allow 48–72 hours to fully inflate

 Review Score